novlesse/N.W.A/BREAKDOWNOFWORK.md

 ---

-#### Styling
+#### Explanation

-Used Bootstrap to style different sections of the front-end.
-I mostly contributed to styling on user playlist templates to make sure the album covers were accurately resized.
-Used minimal custom css as well to style the audio player to make it look a bit more modern.
+I collaborated with my team members in a group effort to design the database and implementing the schema using Flask sqlalchemy.
+I worked mostly on the templates, using Bootstrap to style different sections of the front-end such as making sure the album covers were accurately resized on user playlists.
+Prior to this project I had no experience with Flask and most technologies involved, so I had to do research on how to implement certain parts and pulling data from the database as well.